chinapedia/wikipedia.abstract.en/Page/Catenary.md

 Catenary bridges

-Soderskar-bridge.jpgs are essentially thickened cables, and follow a catenary curve.]]
-Puentedelabarra(below).jpgs, like this one in Maldonado, Uruguay, also follow a catenary curve, with cables embedded in a rigid deck.]]
+s are essentially thickened cables, and follow a catenary curve.]] s, like this one in Maldonado, Uruguay, also follow a catenary curve, with cables embedded in a rigid deck.]]

 In free-hanging chains, the force exerted is uniform with respect to length of the chain, and so the chain follows the catenary curve.[33]
 The same is true of a simple suspension bridge or "catenary bridge," where the roadway follows the cable.[34][35]

 A stressed ribbon bridge is a more sophisticated structure with the same catenary shape.[36][37]

 However, in a suspension bridge with a suspended roadway, the chains or cables support the weight of the bridge, and so do not hang freely.
 In most cases the roadway is flat, so when the weight of the cable is negligible compared with the weight being supported, the force exerted is uniform with respect to horizontal distance, and the result is a parabola, as discussed below (although the term "catenary" is often still used, in an informal sense).
-If the cable is heavy then the resulting curve is between a catenary and a parabola.[38][39]
-Comparison_catenary_parabola.svg (black dotted curve) and a parabolic arch (red solid curve) with the same span and sag.
+If the cable is heavy then the resulting curve is between a catenary and a parabola.[38][39] (black dotted curve) and a parabolic arch (red solid curve) with the same span and sag.
 The catenary represents the profile of a simple suspension bridge, or the cable of a suspended-deck suspension bridge on which its deck and hangers have negligible mass compared to its cable.
 The parabola represents the profile of the cable of a suspended-deck suspension bridge on which its cable and hangers have negligible mass compared to its deck.
 The profile of the cable of a real suspension bridge with the same span and sag lies between the two curves.
 The catenary and parabola equations are respectively, and ]]

 Anchoring of marine objects

-Catenary.PNG chain forms a catenary, with a low angle of pull on the anchor.]]
+chain forms a catenary, with a low angle of pull on the anchor.]]
 The catenary produced by gravity provides an advantage to heavy anchor rodes.
 An anchor rode (or anchor line) usually consists of chain or cable or both.
 Anchor rodes are used by ships, oil rigs, docks, floating wind turbines, and other marine equipment which must be anchored to the seabed.

 When the rode is slack, the catenary curve presents a lower angle of pull on the anchor or mooring device than would be the case if it were nearly straight.
 This enhances the performance of the anchor and raises the level of force it will resist before dragging.
 To maintain the catenary shape in the presence of wind, a heavy chain is needed, so that only larger ships in deeper water can rely on this effect.
 Smaller boats also rely on catenary to maintain maximum holding power.[40]